MOS 0211: Counterintelligence/HUMINT Specialist

 CI/HUMINT specialists must learn to be adept in both CI / HUMINT and must grow to have a working knowledge of the organizations, operations, and techniques employed by foreign intelligence services and terrorist organizations.
 HUMINT is gathered by interrogation, debriefing, and screening.
 Many 0211s will specialize in a foreign language or use interpreters in deployed to areas that do not speak the language of the Marines.
 With this skill set of language, they may, in turn, exploit foreign language documents and recordings.

 MOS 0211's when deployed must become familiar with the area, the customs and traditions of its people, and the infrastructure of a foreign force.
-CI/HUMINT specialists share and obtain the information by special automated databases, interview/interrogation techniques, liaison, specialized CI techniques, technical support measures, intelligence/ investigative photography, reporting-writing techniques to name a few methods.
+CI/HUMINT specialists share and obtain the information by special automated databases, interview/interrogation techniques, liaison, specialized CI techniques, technical support measures, investigative photography, and reporting-writing techniques, to name a few methods.
 The information the 0211 obtains is vital to the planning and mission of air, ground, and special operations troops military-wide.

 To lateral transfer from your current MOS into the MOS0211, you must be a U.S.citizen, 21 years of age, a volunteer, and be the rank of corporal or sergeant.
 Staff sergeants may apply for a lateral move; however, must have less than one-year time in grade and a waiver.